senli1073/SeisT/README.md

 If you are reporting a bug, please include:

 - Operating system version.
-- Versions of Python and the third-party libraries such as Pytorch.
+- Versions of Python and libraries such as Pytorch.
 - Steps to reproduce the bug.